-3.3.1 Using shell_bootimage_label.sh to Prepare Boot Images
+3.3.1 Using shell_bootimage_LABEL.sh to Prepare Boot Images

-The CLEinstall installation program creates a /var/opt/cray/install/shell_bootimage_label.sh script on the SMW.
+The CLEinstall installation program creates a

+/var/opt/cray/install/shell_bootimage_LABEL.sh script on the SMW.
 This script is unique to the system set label you installed, based on settings in the CLEinstall.conf and /etc/sysset.conf installation configuration files.
 You can re-use this script to automate some of the steps for creating boot images.

-Procedure 3.
-Preparing a boot image for CNL compute nodes and service nodes shell_bootimage_label.sh accepts the following options:
+Procedure 2.
+Preparing a boot image for CNL compute nodes and service nodes shell_bootimage_LABEL.sh accepts the following options:

-Invoke the shell_bootimage_label. sh script to prepare boot images for the system set with the specified label.
+Invoke the shell_bootimage_LABEL. sh script to prepare boot images for the system set with the specified LABEL.
 This script uses xtclone and xtpackage to prepare the work space in /opt/xt-images.

+- -v Run in verbose mode.

+- -T Do not update the default template link.

+- -h Display help message.

-Create and set the boot image for the next boot.
+- -c Create and set the boot image for the next boot.
 The default is to display xtbootimg and xtcli commands that will generate the boot image.
 Use the -c option to invoke these commands automatically.

--b bootimage
+- -b bootimage

 Specify bootimage as the boot image disk device or file name.
-The default bootimage is determined using values for the system set label when CLEinstall was run.
+The default bootimage is determined by using values for the system set LABEL when CLEinstall was executed.
 Use this option to override the default and manage multiple boot images.